PBBassily/Gramma/README.md

                         .build();
 ````
 - Define the trigger which will relate freq, basetime and job(s) to be executed.
-PS: trigger can have many jobs, but a job has one trigger
+PS: trigger and job relations ship is many to many.
 ````
         Trigger trigger = Trigger
                 .builder()